 EVO ICL is supplied sterile and non-pyrogenic in a sealed vial containing BSS.
-The vial is sealed within a sterile thermoformed tray placed in a box with labels and product information.
+The vial is sealed within a thermoformed tray placed in a box with labels and product information.
 Sterility is assured until the expiration date indicated on package label, if the tray and vial seal are not punctured or damaged.
 EVO ICL is steam sterilized.
-Patient Card Instructions: A Patient Card is supplied in the unit package.
-This card should be given to the patient to keep it as a permanent record of the implant and to show the card to any eye care practitioner seen in the future.
+A Patient Implant Card, implant card instructions and labels are supplied in the unit package.
+This card, which includes a link to important safety information regarding the implanted lens should be completed by the healthcare provider and given to the patient to keep as a permanent record of the implant, and a resource to show to any eye care practitioner seen in the future.